 How is project risk assessed?

-Project risk is assessed using the Project Registration and Risk Assessment tool that classifies projects and programs into four (4) tiers based on the Project ETC and a weighted score.
+Project risk is assessed using the registration form in the Whole of Government Assurance Portal.
+Agencies can also use the REAF Risk Assessment Tool (Excel File) as a help tool for information and guidance.
+It classifies projects and programs into four (4) tiers based on the project estimated total cost (ETC) and a weighted score.
 The score is based on a weighted five-point scale of ratings on the following six criteria:

 - Government Priority 15%